 Venus emerges from the sea foam on a shell driven to the shore by flying wind-gods amidst a shower of roses.
 Botticelli's Venus is so beautiful that we do not immediately notice the unnatural length of her neck, the steep fall of her shoulders and the odd way her left arm is hinged to the body.

-But ..."Beauty is in the Eyes of the Beholders" ONLY as long as they see a 1.618034 ratio…
+But ..."Beauty is in the Eyes of the Beholders" ONLY IF they see a 1.618034 ratio and/or a 0.7 ratio…

 We all know that external beauty is a matter of proportions and symmetry.
 What many do not know is that these desired proportions involve a simple ratio.
-From birth, the human eye finds a specific simple mathematical proportion irresistibly appealing and the objects and people that reflect this proportion are regarded as beautiful. |
+From birth, the human eye finds a specific simple mathematical proportion irresistibly appealing and the objects and people that reflect this proportion are regarded as beautiful.
+Multiple studies have repeatedly shown that all humans, irrespective of their age and ethnicity, perceive certain body proportions as attractive.
+In the face, it is the “Divine Proportion” of 1.618 while with the female figure it is a WHR (waist-to-hip ratio) of 0.7.
+The WHR measures the proportion of fat distribution around the torso and is calculated by dividing the circumference of the narrowest part of the waist by the circumference of the widest part of the hips/buttocks.

 |